Nasdaq Composite Tops 6000 for First Time

-The Nasdaq Composite raced past 6000, its first thousand-point milestone since the dot-com era.
+The Nasdaq Composite raced past 6000, its first thousand-point milestone since the dot-com era and the latest sign that technology companies have become the driving force in the stock-market rally.

 Continue Reading Below

-After the Nasdaq's relatively slow climb, the index topped the mark in early trading Tuesday in a broad rally that was turbocharged by corporate earnings from bellwether companies including Caterpillar Inc. and McDonald's Corp.
-The Nasdaq was recently up 0.6% at 6022.
-The Dow Jones Industrial Average rose 1.2% to 21000 and the S&P 500 added 0.6%.
+After 17 years, the Nasdaq topped the mark in early trading Tuesday in a broad rally that was turbocharged by corporate earnings from bellwether companies including Caterpillar Inc., McDonald's Corp. and biotechnology giant Biogen Inc. The Nasdaq was recently up 0.6% at 6021.
+The Dow Jones Industrial Average rose 1.1% to 20990 and the S&P 500 added 0.6%.

 Fund managers bumped up overweight positions in the tech sector to the second-highest level in Bank of America Merrill Lynch's data going back to 2008, the bank said in March.